RichardMoot/Grail/Grail.md

 ### Natural deduction output

-With the exception of [Grail 3](https://github.com/RichardMoot/Grail), all provers prove natural deduction output.
+With the exception of [Grail 3](https://github.com/RichardMoot/Grail), all provers provide natural deduction output.

 ### Comparison